 - Other Strong-Wind Phenomena

 Tornadoes are the least frequent of the three phenomena across Trinidad and Tobago, with one report of a confirmed tornado every 10-20 years, usually across Central and Western Trinidad.
-Waterspouts and funnel clouds are not uncommon across Trinidad, and are usually seen off Trinidad’s Eastern and Western Coasts.
+Waterspouts and funnel clouds are not uncommon across Trinidad and are usually seen off Trinidad’s Eastern and Western Coasts.
 These features are seen several times a year as severe thunderstorms approach Trinidad from the East, or intensifying thunderstorms moving into the Gulf of Paria.
-There are nearly no accounts of any tornado, waterspout or funnel cloud sightings from Tobago.
+There are nearly no accounts of any tornado sightings from Tobago.

 The Origin of a Tornado: Mesocyclones